Zero-sum constants related to the Jacobi symbol: The constants and

-{\it Subcase: For every prime divisor $p$ of $n$, there are exactly 2 terms of $S$ which are coprime to $p$.}

-Suppose, $S$ has at most one unit.
-Then, by Lemma \ref{gs}, we get the contradiction that $S$ is an $A$-weighted zero-sum sequence.
-So, we can assume that $S$ has at least two units.
-So, by the assumption in this subcase, we see that $S$ will have exactly two units and the other terms of $S$ will be zero.
-However, as $S$ has length $k$ and as $k\geq 3$, so $S$ has length at least 3.
-Thus, we get the contradiction that some term of $S$ is zero.
+In this case, as $\Omega(n)=k$ there are at most $2k$ non-zero terms in $S$.
+Let $k\geq 3$.
+As $S$ has length $2^k$ and as $2^k>2k$, some term of $S$ is zero and we are done.
+If $k=2$, then $S$ has length 4.
+If $S$ has at most one unit, by Lemma \ref{gs} this sequence is an $S(n)$-weighted zero-sum sequence.
+So we can assume that $S$ has at least two units.
+By the assumption in this subcase we see that $S$ has exactly two units and so the other two terms of $S$ will be zero.

-{\it Subcase: There is a prime divisor $p$ of $n$ such that at least three terms of $S$ are coprime to $p$.}
+\begin{case} For every prime divisor $p$ of $n$ at least two terms of $S$ are coprime to $p$, and there is a prime divisor $p'$ of $n$ such that at least three terms of $S$ are coprime to $p'$. \end{case}

-By a similar argument as in this subcase in the proof of Theorem \ref{dsn}, we get the contradiction that $S$ is an $A$-weighted zero-sum sequence.

-{\it Case: There is a prime divisor $p$ of $n$ such that at most one term of $S$ is coprime to $p$.}